 Visible screw suggests that battery replacement, might not be too difficult, but it is not designed to be repaired yourself and would void the warranty if you attempted to do so.

-With regards to the Platinum specifically; it has limited box contents which reduces its weight during transportation compared to others that come with more items in the box.
+The Emmi-Dent Platinum has limited box contents which reduces its weight during transportation compared to others that come with more items in the box.

 It is not a smart brush (Bluetooth enabled), which reduces the total number of components used and means not as much waste is created when the brush no longer works.